Gowiem/Sisyphus/README.md

 ## Seed Data

+### User Testing Data

+Now that we're user testing our project we need the project to start off in a blank state for our testers.
+To do that do the following:

+- Open a new tab in your terminal and naviagate to the project.
+Ex. `cd ~/Workspace/Sisyphus/`
+- Run the rake task to reseed the database: `bundle exec rake extra_seed:scenario1`
+- Once the user has run through the first scenario then you can run the second rake task: `bundle exec rake extra_seed:scenario2`

 ###Need some data?

 Once you're all setup you can run the following command from the root directory of the project to populate your local database with seed data: